 - Is my ROI strong enough?
 And so on.

-The productive marketing metrics you want to measure would usually depend upon aspects like specific business context, company domain, business model, company growth stage, and market condition.
-However, some common metrics include
+The productive marketing metrics you want to measure depending on the specific business context, company domain, business model, company growth stage, and market condition.
+However, some standard metrics include

 - Lead Generation from Organic Users